UBC-MDS/DSCI-532_2025_22_nyc-arrest-tracker/reports/m1_proposal.md

 - **Arrestee Information**: This includes age group, and sex of the arrestee.
 - **Arrest Charges**: This includes the charges for which the arrestee was arrested.

-We will use this data to create visualizations that will help us understand the distribution of arrests across different age groups, different charges, different locations around New York City.
+We will use this data to create visualizations that will help us understand the distribution of arrests across different age groups, charges, and locations around New York City.
 This will help us identify patterns and trends in the data, which could be useful for policy decisions.

 ## Research Questions and Usage Scenarios